 - In an indirect quotation, you summarize the ideas of the source text in your own words, so quotation marks are unnecessary.

 In both types of quotations, it is critical to document the source fully and precisely by noting the title, author, page numbers, and any other pertinent information.

 When you add an excerpt, there is a dedicated field for the core statement.
 This makes it easier for you to quickly recognize the content and significance of the excerpt later on.
-You can also organize your quotations by using keywords.
-By assigning your quotations to categories you can further structure them.
+You can also organize your quotations by using keywords or by assigning your quotations to categories.Groupscan be used for internal project management.